 FY2011-2013: Acquire additional online databases.

-Enhance website to facilitate more efficient access to relevant information.
+Action Steps: Enhance website to facilitate more efficient access to relevant information

-Action Steps:

-FY2011: With over 1.6 million hits on Library website in FY2010, allocate $15,000 for professional website designer to design mobile website to engage, enrich and empower the public with an interactive virtual community hub.
+FY2011-2012: With over 1.6 million hits on Library website in FY2010, the Library Board recognizes the need for a reconfiguration of the current Library website.
+The Technology planning Committee and the Board will investigate the costs associated with a redesign and plan the redesign accordingly.

-FY2011: Launch new interactive Library website.
+FY2012: Launch new interactive Library website.

-FY2011-2013: Town Webmaster to continue to maintain statistics on website hits; data graphs showing change in usage and statistics to demonstrate the impact of new technology once implemented.
+FY2011-2013: Town Webmaster to continue to maintain monthly statistics on website hits; data graphs showing change in usage and statistics to demonstrate the impact of new technology once implemented.

-Increase number of public access terminals with the library and in alternate locations.
+Action Steps: Increase number of public access terminals within the library and in alternate locations

-Action Steps:

 FY2011: Introduce internal circulating laptops.

-FY2011-2013: Continue to add and upgrade public terminals
+FY2011-2013: Continue to add and upgrade public terminals on a yearly basis or as needed.

 FY2011: Provide patrons with Wi-Fi printing capabilities